×

 We asked expats in Philippines if they have access to public healthcare in Philippines.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in the Philippines.
 Many hospitals and clinics have been overwhelmed with the influx of patients, leading to long wait times and limited access to medical care.
 The government has implemented various measures to help alleviate the strain on the healthcare system, such as providing additional funding for medical facilities and increasing the number of medical personnel.
 Despite these efforts, the healthcare system is still struggling to cope with the demands of the pandemic.
-Additionally, the cost of medical care has risen significantly, making it difficult for many people to access the care they need," explained one expat in Philippines.
+Additionally, the cost of medical care has risen significantly, making it difficult for many people to access the care they need," said one member in Philippines.

 About the Author